 What is geofencing?

-Geofencing enables marketers to target mobile devices based on their location, making it a well-suited tactic for reaching individuals who have a large location or chain of locations where you do have not collected first-party data on your customers.
+Geofencing enables marketers to target mobile devices based on their location, allowing advertisers to reach individuals who enter a large location or chain of locations.
+Geofencing can also come in handy for reaching consumers when you have not already collected their first-party data.

 How geofencing works: